kryskool/JasperServer-Library/doc/source/content.rst

 Developer Interface
 ====================

-This part of the documentatin covers all class and method of the modul
+This part of the documentation covers all class and methods of the module

 REST Authentification
 =====================